Matthew Simpson, LMHC · Washington State · Telehealth

 Yes — this is a telehealth-only practice.
 Sessions are conducted via Zoom, and you must be physically located in Washington State at the time of each session.
 A Zoom link is sent automatically when you book through Alma.

 Yes.
-Matthew Simpson, LMHC is credentialed in-network with Aetna and Cigna.
+I'm credentialed in-network with Aetna and Cigna.
 For clients with other insurers, superbills are automatically sent via Alma for out-of-network reimbursement.
 HSA and FSA cards are accepted in most cases.

 Book a free 20-minute pre-consultation through Alma.
 You'll pick a time, get an immediate confirmation with a Zoom link, and have a real conversation about what's going on and whether this approach is the right fit.
 No paperwork, no commitment.